Happy Baking: Eric Lanlard’s Chocolate Brownie Recipe

 So, can baking be good for the soul?

 From ‘Black Dog’ macaroons to ‘Misfortune’ cookies, these sweet treats are extremely creative and get people talking about their own experiences.
-Many of the bakers who contribute to the stand, which has popped up across the UK and has just started taking the US by storm, use baking as a way to cope with stress and unhappiness.
+Many of the bakers who contribute to the stand (which has popped up across the UK and is now taking on the US), use baking as a way to cope with stress and unhappiness.

 Eric Lanlard’s Devilish Chocolate Brownies